Rollright Stones Circular Walk Route Guide

 Route Description for Rollright Stones Circular Walk

-The Rollright Stones Circular Walk is a fairly laidback adventure; however, there are some changes in terrain and small elevation gains that might make travel for young children or less mobile walkers.
-Make sure to wear proper footwear that is preferably water-resistant if you are setting out in the winter or spring.
-While dogs are allowed on the trail, remember to keep them on a leash, as there might be grazing animals nearby.
-Additionally, dogs are not permitted within the stone circle, so exercise caution in these areas.
+The Rollright Stones Circular Walk is a fairly laidback adventure; however, there are some changes in terrain and small elevation gains that might make travel for young children or less mobile walkers more challenging.
+Make sure to wear proper footwear that is preferably water-resistant if you are setting out in the winter or spring, as some sections can become muddy.
+While dogs are allowed on the trail, remember to keep them on a leash, as there may be grazing animals nearby.
+Additionally, dogs are not permitted within the stone circles themselves, so exercise caution and plan accordingly.

-Setting out from the village of Salford, head to the northeast along Cooks Lane for 72 m and bear left onto Golden Lane, following it out of the village and into the picturesque countryside for 0.8 km.
-At the point where the lane veers to the right, continue straight along the footpath for 0.4 km and enjoy the picturesque views across the scenic farmland.
-Here, you will turn to the right, following the path for 500ft in the direction of the Salford Trout Lakes before picking up another footpath on the left.
-Keep on to the northeast for the next 0.9 km, passing through the open fields and crossing over the Little Rollright Brook, before traversing the edge of a small stretch of woodland to arrive at the side of a road.
+Setting out from the village of Salford, head to the northeast along Cooks Lane for 72 m and bear left onto Golden Lane, following it out of the village and into the countryside for 0.8 km.
+When the lane veers right, continue straight along the footpath for 0.4 km, enjoying wide views across open farmland.
+Turn right and follow the path for approximately 500ft toward the Salford Trout Lakes before joining another footpath on the left.

 Trail Highlights